 “I want to begin this hearing with a basic proposition.
-People living in rural, regional and remote communities of Australia ought to have the same levels of access to aged care as people living in metropolitan areas, and the aged care they receive must be safe and of high quality,” said counsel assisting Peter Gray in his opening remarks to the royal commission in Mudgee this week.
+People living in rural, regional and remote communities of Australia ought to have the same levels of access to aged care as people living in metropolitan areas, and the aged care they receive must be safe and of high quality,” said counsel assisting Peter Gray in his opening remarks to the royal commission in Mudgee.

 Basic yes, but more often than not it does not seem to be the case.
 Overall, rural and regional communities face many unique challenges when it comes to healthcare.
 Access is a key barrier to good health, with people in rural areas more likely to report not having a regular GP (20 per cent compared with 3 per cent for people in major cities).

 People living in rural and remote areas have 1.3 times the mortality rates of their city dwelling counterparts, as well as higher rates of disease and likelihood of serious injury.
 Couple this with a forecasted shortfall in the nursing profession – estimates suggest a projected deficit of 85,000 by 2025 – and the communities in rural and remote areas can often feel left behind.

 Gray told the commission that due to these shortfalls the Aged Care Act classes people who live in “rural or remote” areas as “special needs”.

 However, there are fewer residential aged care places per 1000 people in these areas compared to their urban counterparts, fewer people using community aged services per 1000 people, fewer facilities able to deal with complex care needs and longer waits for home care packages, if they are available at all.

 These issues came to life with the story of the Dunlops, Sue and Phil, who appeared on Tuesday.

 Sue, 72, lives on a farm outside a country town and has received aged care services form three home care providers since 2017.